Can I bring a medical negligence claim for my child?

-If legal proceedings are not commenced at Court in line with the above time limits, the Court may not allow you to bring the claim.
-There is nothing that prevents a Claimant from trying to bring a claim, however the Defendant is likely apply to the Court to have the claim struck out (dismissed), on the basis that the limitation period has expired.
+If legal proceedings are not started at Court in line with the above time limits, the Court may not allow you to bring the claim.
+There is nothing that prevents a Claimant from trying to bring a claim, however the Defendant is likely to apply to the Court to have the claim dismissed on the basis that the limitation period has expired.

 The Court has the ability to extend the 3 year limitation period in cases that are not covered by the exceptions listed above and will need to be satisfied that there is a very good reason for doing so.

-It is rare that the Court will extend the limitation period and it is extremely important that a claim is brought within the limitation period.
+It is quite rare that the Court will extend the limitation period and it is therefore extremely important that a claim is brought within the limitation period.

 The law relating to limitation can be very complicated, especially where this relates to medical treatment and the information above demonstrates the general position.
 The facts of each case are different and need to be considered on their own merits, which is why it is vital that expert legal advice is sought as soon as you consider that you have suffered an injury.

-If you or someone you care about has suffered an injury and you think that you may have a claim, please contact a member of the Medical Negligence & Personal Injury team on 020 7814 1200 or by emailing us at firstname.lastname@example.org.
+If you or someone you care about has suffered an injury and you think that you may have a claim, please contact one of our Medical Negligence & Personal Injury lawyers on 020 7814 1200, or email us at firstname.lastname@example.org.